Unodus/Unodus.github.io/_posts/2021-10-08-Space-Marmalade-Log-1.md

 ---

-My name is James, though on the internet I go by "Uno".
 In my defence, it has been a very busy year.
 During the year of lockdown, I finished University, got my first job and moved out of the home.

 I am a game developer (at least, aspiring to be).
 I have at least one published mobile game (it got taken down).
 I work full time in a programming role (as a contractor).